Enteee/ch.bfh.bti7054.w2014.p.webshop/README.md

 ## Open issues

-* Bugfix: gitkit login (getUserInRequest returns NULL, even if the user is logged in)
-* Bugifx: Product details disappear by click on any element (should only work if clicking the title?)
 * Finish code upload page (inclusive categories and programming languages)
 * Add comment feature
 * Show bought products page